KEDLogic/k8s-image-upgrade-check/README.md

-#
+# k8s-image-upgrade-check

-##

-## CREDITS
-Many thanks to al4 for their work on docker-registry-list, which was incorporated into this repo.
+A script to gather images in use and check for newer versions (Tags).